harp-tech/protocol/BinaryProtocol-8bit.md

 #### HasTimestamp (1 bit)

 If the Harp message contains a timestamp, this bit MUST be set.
-In this case the fields [`Seconds`] and [`Microseconds`] MUST be included in the message.
+In this case the fields [`Seconds`](#seconds-4-bytes) and [`Microseconds`](#microseconds-2-bytes) MUST be included in the message.

 #### IsFloat (1 bit)

-This bit indicates whether the [`Payload`] represents fractional values.
+This bit indicates whether [`Payload`](#payload--bytes) encodes fractional values.
 If the bit is not set, the payload contains integers.

 #### IsSigned (1 bit)

-If this bit is set, indicates that the [`Payload`] contains integers with signal.
+This bit indicates whether [`Payload`](#payload--bytes) encodes integers with signal.
+If the bit is not set, the payload contains unsigned integers.

 > [!NOTE]
 >